12 Best Restaurants in Denton, TX 2026 (Best Food)

 They have traditional dishes, like bao, yakisoba, and poke bowls.
 But they also have specials like the Bayou Tower, which stack up spicy tuna, rice, avocado, crawfish, and more!
 It’s definitely a restaurant for those who don’t take their food too seriously and just want to try out fun and delicious Asian meals.

 In line with Komodo Loco’s chill and carefree atmosphere, they also serve tasty cocktails.
-Happy hour is from Monday to Friday, 4-6 PM!
+Check their current happy hour details before you go.

 Frosty Drive N